 What is the Community Preventive Services Task Force's purpose?

 The Community Preventive Services Task Force (Task Force) was established in 1996 by the U.S. Department of Health and Human Services to identify population health interventions that are scientifically proven to save lives, increase lifespans, and improve quality of life.
-The Task Force produces recommendations (and identifies evidence gaps) to help inform the decision making of federal, state, and local health departments, other government agencies, communities, healthcare providers, employers, schools and research organizations.
+The Task Force is statutorily mandated to produce recommendations (and identify evidence gaps) to help inform the decision making of federal, state, and local health departments, other government agencies, communities, healthcare providers, employers, schools and research organizations.

 Where can I find Task Force recommendations?

 The collection of all Task Force reviews, recommendations and other findings can be found on this website.
 The publications page includes peer-reviewed articles of Task Force recommendations and the systematic reviews on which they are based.
 This website also includes information such as stories of how Task Force recommendations have been used to promote community health, and slides for telling others about Task Force recommendations.

 How does the Task Force arrive at its recommendations?